kayllanecastro/KayllaneCastro/README.md

 :house_with_garden: I’m from Brazil.

-:computer: I'm a graduate student in systems analysis and development!
+:computer: I'm a graduate student in Data Science!

 :woman_office_worker: I've a bachelor's degree in administration!